RunestoneInteractive/RunestoneServer/docker/README.rst

 The message tells you to remove the databases folder.
 Since the container is restarting on its own, you should be able to remove it, and then wait, and it will start cleanly.
-As an alternative, you can stop and rebuild the container, changing the ``WEB2PY_MIGRATE`` variable to be Fake in ``entrypoint.sh`` and try again:
+As an alternative, you can stop and rebuild the container, changing the ``WEB2PY_MIGRATE`` variable to be Fake in ``docker-compose.yml`` and try again:

 .. code-block:: bash

     export WEB2PY_MIGRATE=Fake

-You would rebuild the container like this:
+You would rebuild the container as usual:

 .. code-block:: bash

-    docker build -t runestone/server .
+    docker/docker_tools.py build

 For now, it's recommended to remove the folder.
 Hopefully we will develop a cleaner solution to handle migrations.
+TODO: Talk about Alembic.

 Testing the Entrypoint